 ---|---|---|---|

-FHA Loans | An FHA loan is backed by the Federal Housing Administration and is popular among first-time homebuyers in Nevada. | FHA loans in Nevada typically offer lower rates for borrowers with lower credit scores. | 6.48% |
+FHA Loans | FHA loans are backed by the Federal Housing Administration and are easier to qualify for. | FHA loans in Nevada can offer competitive rates, even with lower credit scores or smaller down payments. | 7.92% |

-VA Loans | VA loans are guaranteed by the Department of Veterans Affairs and are available to service members and veterans in Nevada. | VA loans in Nevada often have competitive rates due to government backing and no required down payment. | 5.70% |
+VA Loans | VA loans are guaranteed by the U.S. Department of Veterans Affairs for eligible military members. | VA loans in Nevada often come with competitive rates due to the backing from the Department of Veterans Affairs. | 6.26% |

-USDA Loans | USDA loans are backed by the US Department of Agriculture and are meant for rural home buyers in Nevada. | USDA loans in Nevada can offer low rates with no down payment but are limited to eligible rural areas. | currently unavailable |
+USDA Loans | USDA loans support rural development, guaranteed by the United States Department of Agriculture. | USDA loans in Nevada may offer lower rates as the program aims to boost rural homeownership. | currently unavailable |

-Jumbo Loans | A jumbo loan exceeds the conforming loan limits set by Fannie Mae and Freddie Mac in Nevada. | Jumbo loans in Nevada may carry higher rates due to the larger loan amounts and risk involved. | 6.44% |
+Jumbo Loans | Jumbo loans exceed the conforming loan limits set by the Federal Housing Finance Agency. | Jumbo loans in Nevada may carry higher rates due to the larger loan amounts and increased lender risk. | 6.64% |

-Mortgage rates in Nevada are either fixed or adjustable.
+Mortgage rates are either fixed or adjustable.

-As of August 2024, Nevada has a 6.05% APR for a 30-year fixed mortgage and a 7.21% APR for a 7-year adjustable mortgage.
+As of December 2024, Nevada has a 6.44% APR for a 30-year fixed mortgage and a 7.04% APR for a seven-year ARM.

 Mortgage Lenders in Nevada

 Better, U.S. Bank and LoanDepot are the top mortgage choices in Nevada.
-They meet key criteria: operating in the state, having Better Business Bureau accreditation and offering homeowner assistance programs.
+They meet key criteria: operating in the state, having Better Business Bureau (BBB) accreditation and offering homeowner assistance programs.
 Rates vary by lender, so compare all options for the best deal on your Nevada home.

 - Better